nicknackwackpat/NoteTaker/README.md

 ## Motivation

-  To make note-taking more accessible motivated me to create this repo.
+  To make note-taking more accessible is what motivated me to create this repo.

 ## License